ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/rak9155/quickstart.md

 - Install RAK9155 in a location that prevents damage from flooding.
 - Operating or storing the RAK9155 in temperatures outside its specified range might cause damage to the device.
-- Do not expose RAK9155 to an ambient temperature above 45° C or below -20° C.
+- Do not expose RAK9155 to an ambient temperature above 45°&nbsp;C or below -20°&nbsp;C.
   :::

 :::note